MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-status-for-an-app-submission.md

 author: mcleanbyron
 ms.assetid: 039B8810-5C9E-4DB9-A6AF-33E7401311FF
 description: Use this method in the Windows Store submission API to get the status of an app submission.
-title: Get the status of an app submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get the status of an app submission ms.author: mcleans ms.date: 02/08/2017 ms.topic: article